DomGiarrusso/Task-Timer/README.md

 > This isn't the best long term method of running the extension since it requires a lot of work and isn't easy to update.

 > [!IMPORTANT]
-> More ways coming soon to add Task:Timer
+> Currently this method is the only way to add the extension.
+Working on adding it to Chrome Web store

 ### How to use: